gplubeck/sleuth/README.md

     * Trying theming with CSS Variables
     * Learn (enough) bootstrap to have a decent site
 3. Apply some Patterns as I re-read "Design Patterns"
-4. Build out a service status/health page for homelab use
+4. Build out a service status/health page for homelab use that takes very little to no upkeep and takes no time to get up and running.

 ### Screenshots
 Dark Theme